Revivalist-Dev/rev-lorecard/readme.md

 # Lorecard

-Create lorebooks from URLs using LLMs.
+Create characters and lorebooks from URLs using LLMs.

 ## Screenshots & Videos

 <details>
-  <summary>Main Workflow</summary>
+  <summary>Lorebook Workflow</summary>

   *A video demonstrating the main workflow of creating a lorebook from a URL*